Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: The Generalized Monogamy of Entanglement

 Now we have at most four non-zero eigenvalues of the respective reduced density matrices for A and B. The representation of the density matrix can be reduced to an effective $16 \times 16$ matrix independent of $N$, with six possible negative eigenvalues: $-\sqrt{\lambda_1 \lambda_2}$, $-\sqrt{\lambda_1 \lambda_3}$, $-\sqrt{\lambda_2 \lambda_3}$, $-\sqrt{\lambda_1 \lambda_4}$, $-\sqrt{\lambda_2 \lambda_4}$, $-\sqrt{\lambda_3 \lambda_4}$, and the negativity would be given by the sum of the absolute values of each of them.
 The maximum negativity following Eq.~\eqref{neg} is $N_0=3/2$ when all $\lambda_i$ are identical.
 Hence we define the normalized negativity for $AB$ as:

 Note that we recover the case for $N=1$, up to a constant rescaling of $1/3$, when $\lambda_3=\lambda_4=0$, as expected.
-For this $2+N$ case $N^{max}_{AB}$ is given by Eq.~\eqref{MaxN2Qubits} which cannot be further simplified, in general.
-In Fig.~\ref{Nmax} we show the relation between the two relevant quantities for $2+1$ and $2+N$ systems.

-We sample different states $\rho_{AB}$ by randomly choosing the four eigenvalues $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$ for the reduced density matrix $\rho_A$, we compute the negativity $N_{AB}$ using Eq.~\eqref{2+N} and the maximum negativity of A by Eq.~\eqref{MaxN2Qubits}.
-The first thing to note is that, in general, for larger systems the relation between the bipartite entanglement of A and B and the maximum entanglement that can be generated within A is non-monotonic, and it is generally represented by a region and not a curve.
+For this 2+$N$ case, $N^{max}_{A_1 A_2}$ is given by Eq.~\eqref{MaxN2Qubits} which, in general, cannot be further simplified. \corr{This causes the relation between $N^{max}_{A_1 A_2}$ and $N_{AB}$ to be described by a region rather than by a one-to-one curve.
+We discuss this more in detail in \hyperref[AppA]{Appendix A}.
+This general non-monotonic behavior is one of the challenges for our proposed protocol, as we will discuss further in the next section.}